Graylog2/documentation/pages/faq.rst

 You can, but we don’t suggest you do.
 You will not be able to use our query functionality or our analytic engine on the dataset outside the system.
 We only recommend another database if you want it for secondary storage.

-Can i add a restricted user to Graylog, to inlcude internal Graylog metrics in my Monitoring?
+How can I create a restricted user to check internal Graylog metrics in my monitoring system?
 ---------------------------------------------------------------------------------------------

 You can create a user that has access only to ``/system/metrics`` at the Graylog API, this way it will be possible for you to integrate Graylog internal metrics to your monitoring.
+Giving the user only restriced access minimized the impact when this creadentials got leaked.

 POST via API Browser or curl the following to ``/roles`` endpoint of your Graylog API::